oracle-livelabs/goldengate/ggsa-pipeline/prepare-pipeline/prepare-pipeline.md

    ![Create Geo Fence page 3](./images/geofence2.png "")

-6. Click on the **Polygon Tool** icon and then click on points to draw a polygon over the West Coast of the US.
+6. Click the **Polygon Tool** icon and then click on points to draw a polygon over the West Coast of the US.
 Make sure the polygon is closed.
 It doesn't have to be exact, but should include a reasonably big area of multiple states.

    ![Geo Fence polygon tool](./images/geofence3.png "")